enr1xo/deepcsdf-ventricles-MRI/README.md

 #### Experiments runs
 Each training run is organized under an "experiment" and "version" directory.
-Training only results in the creation of `.pth` files storing the trained model weights, and an `hparams.json` file recording the specifics used for that run.
-Model checkpoints during training can be also saved.
+Training results in the creation of `.pth` files storing the trained model weights, an `hparams.json` file recording the specifics used for that run, and an events.out file recording metrics logged during training.
+Model checkpoints during training can be also saved under a checkpoints/ directory for each run.

 The only file that is required to start training (or testing) is a `.json` under the specification files directory path, which sets the hyperparameters, network architecture, and data files to be used for the experiment.